$89 Find Cheap Flights from District of Columbia to Illinois - Compare and Save

 • What is the cheapest time of day to fly to Illinois?

-The cheapest time of day to fly to Illinois is generally at night, when round-trip flights cost $375 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Illinois is generally in the morning, which is peak travel time and where the average cost of a ticket is $462.
+The cheapest time of day to fly to Illinois is generally at night, when round-trip flights cost $423 on average.
+Morning departures are around 9% cheaper than evening flights, on average.
+The most expensive time of day to fly to Illinois is generally in the evening, which is peak travel time and where the average cost of a ticket is $511.

 • What is the cheapest flight to Illinois?